Huanning/DriveWare/README.md

 # WakeupDriver - DriveWare

-App that alerts drivers when they fall asleep
+App that alerts drivers when they start falling asleep

 1. Turn on the MUSE headband and connect the device to an Android phone via Bluetooth.